Being in Constant Conflict Is A Sign Of A Toxic Relationship

 Does it feel you are fighting with knives with your partner rather than pillows?
-Clients who come to me with unhealthy relationships are often distraught after a conflict or argument with their partner, when a conversation over something mundane like when to meet for dinner turns into something else.
+Clients who come to me with unhealthy relationships are often distraught after an argument with their partner, when a conversation over something mundane like when to meet for dinner turns into something else.
 It’s not unusual for my clients to say that their partner’s rage turns from 0 to 10 in mere seconds, using hyperbolic language like “you always” or “you never”.

-This is what Charlie, one of my long-term clients, often needed to work through after conflict with his partner Andrew.
+This is what Charlie, one of my long-term clients, often needed to work through after fights with his partner Andrew.
 Charlie came to see me once in an agitated state because he’d arranged to meet up with Andrew for dinner after work but had to cancel due to a strict work deadline requiring him to stay behind late.

 Rather than his partner accepting that as CFO of a large company Charlie sometimes needs to prioritize his work, Andrew created a ton of drama around the situation telling Charlie that “he always let him down” and “never thinks about what he wants”.

 Charlie felt so dreadful that he stayed up late trying to mend things with Andrew rather than focusing on the work that needed to be doing quickly that night.

 Being in emotionally healthy relationships enhances your personal well-being

 It’s not too much of a jump to realize that an unhealthy relationship can have the opposite effect causing stress, depression, feelings of being trapped and stuck in a circle of guilt, shame and struggling to find a way to fix things.

 You might feel like it’s your fault that something is wrong with your relationship.
 You might even have been told that you’re the one to blame, but if there are repeated personal conflicts with the same person, and it’s difficult to communicate with them effectively and remedy the situation, there’s a good chance that the relationship itself is toxic and the cause of your relationship struggles.

 A toxic partner always seems to create drama